 A global namespace is a universal file directory that makes files on multiple physical servers or storage arrays appear to be part of the same structure.
-The namespace could (and usually does) exist just within a single datacenter, or may span multiple locations (less common because it turn out this is much harder to do).
+The namespace could (and usually does) exist just within a single data center, or may span multiple locations (though this is less common because it is much harder to do).

-Put another way, it makes it look like all files are on the same Filer even though the data is actually spread across tens or hundreds of different nodes.
-Files across different sites and even the cloud might need to be part of a global namespace.
+Put another way, a global namespace enables all files to appear on the same Filer even though the data is actually spread across tens or hundreds of different nodes, both on-prem and in-cloud.

-Panzura Global Namespace technology uniquely eliminates islands of storage while reducing cost and complexity by providing a single, unified view of files regardless of how they may be distributed across the organization.
+Global namespace eliminates islands of storage while reducing cost and complexity by providing a single, unified view of files regardless of how they may be distributed across the organization.

-By optionally leveraging Panzura’s data locality policies, any data in the Global Namespace can be cached at remote sites, delivering exceptional LAN-like performance over the WAN.
+By leveraging Panzura data locality policies, any data in the global namespace can be cached at remote sites, delivering exceptional LAN-like performance over the WAN.